george-richardson/terraform-aws-stateless-secrets/modules/aws-cli-script/README.md

-# AWS CLI Ccript Terraform Module
+# AWS CLI Script Terraform Module

 This module allows you to run a local-exec script with the AWS CLI configured similar to how you would configure a provisioner.
 Optionally, a role can also be assumed before running the provided command.